microsoft/ivy/doc/proving.md

 to *X*:

     property sum(X) >= X
+    proof
-    proof ind[t]
+       apply ind[t]

-This produces two sub-goals:
+This produces two sub-goals, a base case and an induction step:

     property X <= 0 -> sum(X) <= X
     property sum(X) <= X -> sum(X+1) <= X + 1

 The `auto` tactic can prove both of these using the definition of `sum`, if we allow it to use undecidable theories.
-Later, we'll se a more reliable way to do this, however.
+Later, we'll see a more reliable way to do this, however.

 Generally, when a theory such as the theory of integer arithmetic is instantiated, a suitable induction schema such as the above is made available.

 Naming
 ------

 If we can prove that something exists, we can give it a name.
-That is, we can reason according to this schema:

-    schema existsE = {
-        type t
-	relation p(X:t)
-        property exists X. p(X)
-	fresh individual n:t
-	#----------------------
-	property p(n)
-    }

-This rule gives a name to a value satisfying *p*, provided we can show that such a value exists.
-For example:

-    property exists Y. succ(X,Y)

-    function next(X:t):t

-    property succ(X,next(X))
-    proof existsE with n = next(X), p(Y) = succ(X,Y)

-This generates a proof goal `exists Y. succ(X,Y)` that is discharged by `auto` using the property above.

-This kind of argument is common enough that IVy provides a shorthand for it:
+For example, suppose that we can prove that, for every *X*, there exists a *Y* such that `succ(X,Y)`.
+The there exists a function that, given an *X*, produces such a *Y*.
+We can define such a function called `next` in the following way:

     property exists Y. succ(X,Y) named next(X)

-This transforms the property to `succ(X,next(X))`, provided `next` is new.
-Readers may recognize this transformation as "Skolemization".
+Provided we can prove the property, and that `next` is fresh, we can infer that, for all *X*, `succ(X,next(X))` holds.
+Defining a function in this way, (that is, as a "Skolem function") can be quite useful in constructibg a proof.
+It doesn't, however, give us any way to *compute* the function `next`.

 Hierarchical proof development